 The Irish landscape and the habitats within it are the product of thousands of years of interaction with agriculture.
-During this time our wildlife has evolved to exploit the niches that this interaction has created.
-This relationship has never been constant; agriculture has always been a dynamic industry, like any other it has responded to changing social and economic conditions.
+This relationship has never been constant; agriculture has always been a dynamic industry, and like any other it has responded to changing social and economic conditions.
 For better and for worse these changes have impacted on the landscape and the wildlife within it.

 We can expect that this pattern will continue in the future.
 The challenges that face agriculture and rural communities today and in the future will result in dramatic changes in land use patterns.
 Some of these changes will be to the detriment of key habitats and species.
-While change is inevitable, an opportunity does exist to manage change in order to preserve key habitats and species.
-This can only be done by engaging with the rural communities and farmers to ensure that habitats are enhanced and key species protected.
+While change is inevitable, an opportunity does exist to manage change in order to preserve key habitats and species and indeed provide new space for nature.
+This can only be done by engaging with the rural communities and land managers to ensure that habitats are enhanced and key species protected.

 The National Parks & Wildlife Service (NPWS) Farm Plan Scheme provides a number of opportunities for supporting and promoting positive interaction between landowners and Ireland's natural heritage.
 Lessons learned through trialling innovative and bespoke measures for particular habitats and species allow better informed approaches to deliver on Ireland's biodiversity commitments.
-While in some cases the NPWS Farm Plan Scheme will provide an important testbed for particular agri-environmental measures, in other cases it may be the most suitable and responsive mechanism for incentivising conservation.
+While in some cases the NPWS Farm Plan Scheme will provide an important test-bed for particular agri-environmental measures, in other cases it may be the most suitable and responsive mechanism for incentivising conservation.

 The NPWS Farm Plan Scheme offers a mechanism for engaging with individuals in a joint conservation effort.
 Each party in this process has a role to play.
-The NPWS through the Agri-Ecology Unit will provide conservation guidelines, ensure consistency of approach and administer the scheme.
+The NPWS through the Agri-Ecology Unit will provide conservation guidelines, ensure consistency of approach and administer the Scheme.
 The regional staff of the NPWS can provide local support and site based advice to planners and participants alike.
-Farm planners are the principal interface between the participant and the NPWS and their enthusiasm and professionalism serves to bring conservation interests and agricultural realities closer together in this joint enterprise.
-However the key player in any agri-environment scheme will always be the participant.
-The goodwill among the owners and managers of sites/lands that are important for biodiversity is the principal resource of the scheme.
+Farm planners are the principal interface between the participant and the NPWS and their enthusiasm and professionalism serves to bring conservation interests and agricultural realities closer together in this joint initiative.
+However the key player in any agri-environment scheme will always be the participant who undertakes the actions.
+The goodwill among the owners and managers of sites/lands that are important for biodiversity is the principal resource of the Scheme.

-To ensure that the administration of the scheme is effective, fair, accountable and consistent in approach, rules and procedures are required.
-It is essential that all those involved in the scheme have access to and are aware of these.
-This Terms and Conditions document provides NPWS Officials, Farm Planners and Participants with a common reference to the administrative and technical requirements of the scheme.
-The systems it puts in place will ensure consistency of approach and clear decision making processes for all aspects of the scheme.
+To ensure that the administration of the Scheme is effective, fair, accountable and consistent in approach, rules and procedures are required.
+It is essential that all those involved in the Scheme have access to and are aware of these.
+This Terms and Conditions document provides NPWS Officials, farm planners and Participants with a common reference to the administrative and technical requirements of the Scheme.
+The systems it puts in place will ensure consistency of approach and clear decision-making processes for all aspects of the Scheme.
 This document is not intended as a set of rigid inflexible rules.
-Rather its role is to provide a mechanism for achieving the objectives of the scheme in an orderly manner.
+Rather its role is to provide a mechanism for achieving the objectives of the Scheme in an orderly manner with regard to relevant legislation and regulations, including those pertaining to State Aid.

 The Terms and Conditions Document is not written in stone, never to change again.
-Like the scheme itself it is intended to evolve as lessons are learned and new challenges and indeed new opportunities are encountered.
+Like the Scheme itself it is intended to evolve as lessons are learned and new challenges and indeed new opportunities are encountered.